 “For me the story of G-Shock is one of dreams and challenges.
 My first dream was the challenge of building a very tough watch … years ago on my way to work I dropped a rather precious watch that had been a gift from my father.
 It broke into many pieces.
 Of course, this watch was not Casio.
-At the time, it was felt that a watch should be treated with care, so I decided to develop a tough watch that would not break even if it was dropped.
+At the time, it was felt that a watch should be treated with care, so I decided to develop a tough watch that would not break, even if it was dropped.
 This was the beginning of G-Shock.
 At that time, there was a kind of slim case competition in the watch industry, so I decided to test my dream in a secret place.
 The secret place was a restroom in our R&D building.
 I took a standard metal case, found some rubber protection, and threw it from the second floor window.
 Using rubber to make the size of a ball, it worked.
 The size, oh shock!
-So next I started to develop a shock-resistance structure consisting of five steps to protect the engine.
+So next, I started to develop a shock-resistance structure consisting of five steps to protect the engine.
 By having five steps to absorb the shock and protect the engine, the total size of the watch could be reduced dramatically.
-But in the engine itself some of the electronic parts would break and even after reinforcing some parts, other parts would start to break.
+But in the engine itself some of the electronic parts would break, and even after reinforcing some parts, other parts would start to break.
 I tested everything I could think of!
-No turn was left unturned.
+No stone was left unturned.
 Never give up!
 Even when faced by the biggest problem.
 This is my principle.
-And then one day in the park I watched a little girl playing with a ball.
+And then one day in the park, I watched a little girl playing with a ball.
 I watched the ball bounce and imagined the ball containing a floating watch engine.
 Suddenly the solution was obvious.
 I came up with the idea to float the watch engine.
-Finally we could develop G-Shock, a shock absorbing structure with five steps and an engine floating structure with point contacts.
+Finally we could develop G-Shock, a shock-absorbing structure with five steps and an engine floating structure with point contacts.
 My dream became a reality in 1983.”